kaedroho/rusticsearch/README.md

  - Focus on simplicity and stability over features
  - Elasticsearch compatibility (where it makes sense)
  - Simple to install and operate

-## Personal Goals

- - Build a reusable [search engine library](https://github.com/kitesearch/kite) for Rust, and contribute to other Rust projects
- - Improve my Rust skills
- - Learn about search engines

 ## Status